chorvick/chorvick/README.md

 ## I am working hard every day on learning new technologies.

-## Currently learning python and taking a dev ops. course
+## Currently learning python and taking a dev ops. course.

 # Reach me by e mail at: chorvickprocode@gmail.com